Achillea abrotanoides

 Achillea abrotanoides is a herbaceous perennial flowering plant in the sunflower family.
-It is native to southeastern Europe (Greece, Albania, Croatia, Macedonia, etc.)
+It is native to southeastern Europe.

 Description

 Achillea abrotanoides can reach a height of about 20–40 cm.
 The stem is subglabrous to tomentose.
-The leaves are grey-green, hairy, pinnatifid or bipinnatifid and alternate, about 1–3 cm long.
-This plant blooms from June to August, with many-stellate white flowers.
+The leaves are alternate, grey-green, 1–3 cm long, hairy, and pinnatifid (or bipinnatifid).
+The plant blooms from June to August, with many-stellate white flowers.

-Habitat
+Distribution and habitat

+This species is native to southeastern Europe (Greece, Albania, Croatia, Macedonia, etc.).

-This plant prefers mountain regions with stony or rocky areas and debris.
+It prefers mountain regions with stony or rocky areas and debris.